jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

 * A companion to First Aid for STEP1, but this is a learning tool.
 * Covers all basic science in First Aid, but is due for an update compared to FA.
-* You could probably get buy purchasing this instead of the random specialized and overly-detailed books that professors recommend.
+* You could probably get by purchasing this instead of the random specialized and overly-detailed books that professors recommend.
 The exception is Lilly's [Pathophysiology of Heart Disease][Lilly], an absolutely fantastic text for your cardiology module.